open-education-hub/web-security/end-to-end-attack/index.md

 ## Phase five: Clearing Tracks

-This includes the step of by uninstalling the programs used during the attack and deleting any created folders, modifying the timestamps, deleting and modifying the logs files.
+This includes the step of uninstalling the programs used during the attack and deleting any created folders, modifying the timestamps and deleting and modifying the logs files.
 The attacker would change their MAC address and run the attacking machine through at least one VPN to help cover their identity.

 # How to find targets in the wild